| DARTMOUTH

 Wright said that the plan "is a wonderful example of

-Dartmouth community can work together in a constructive effort.
+how the Dartmouth community can work together in a constructive effort.

 I commend